 Government grants are recognized where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
-When the grant relates to an expense item, it is recognized as income over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
+When the grant relates to an expense item, it is recognized as a deduction against the related expense over the period necessary to match the grant on a systematic basis to the costs that it is intended to compensate.
 Where the grant relates to an asset, it reduces the carrying amount of the asset.
-The grant is then recognized as income over the useful life of a depreciable asset by way of a reduced depreciation charge.
-Government assistance received relating to expenses of future periods is deferred and amortized to profit or loss as related expenditures are incurred.
+Government assistance received relating to expenses of future periods is deferred and deducted against the related expenditures as incurred.